 SIX MILE CREEK

-Prosperity, North Carolina, used to be just a wide spot in the road, a red-clay farming community inhabited by the descendents of settlers who had pioneered there three centuries earlier.
+Prosperity, North Carolina, used to be just a wide spot in the road, a red-clay farming community inhabited by the descendants of settlers who had pioneered there three centuries earlier.
 Now, its rolling hills and bucolic charm have been discovered by the urban residents of a nearby metropolis, and Judd Wheeler's home town is being transformed into a bedroom community suburb.
 Class tensions between the longtime residents and the newcomers is accented by a third factor--the influx of illegal Mexican immigrants looking for work.

-When a teenaged Mexican girl is found murdered on the banks of Six Mile Creek, the pressure cooker threatens to explode, and only Prosperity Police Chief Judd Wheeler can relieve the pressure by finding the killer!
+When a teen-aged Mexican girl is found murdered on the banks of Six Mile Creek, the pressure cooker threatens to explode, and only Prosperity Police Chief Judd Wheeler can relieve the pressure by finding the killer!

 It's July in tiny Prosperity, NC, and temperatures are blistering.
 Steve Samples, a promising draft pick for the NFL Pooler Pythons, is found naked and brutally hacked to death with a meat cleaver in his home rented from police chief Judd Wheeler’s closest friend Kent Kramer.
 In Samples’ pants pocket upstairs are bloodstained twenty-dollar bills, and Wheeler can’t explain how they got there.